Lukauigi/LukaszBedUnityLearn/README.md

 ### Skills to Learn

-### Get Started with Unity
-This mission will guide you from first install of the Unity editor to creating your first Unity projects to play and share with others.

 ### Explore Unity
 Learn what Unity is and how it’s used while creating simple 2D and 3D real-time experiences from scratch.
+This mission will guide you from first install of the Unity editor to creating your first Unity projects to play and share with others.

 #### Foundations of Real-time 3D
 In this learning project, you will be introduced to some of the essential tasks of an artist, game developer, or other creator of interactive 3D experiences.